 - We are created beings.
 We are made in the likeness and image of God.
 (Genesis 1:27)

-- Through Adam’s transgression and fall, Sin came into the world.
+- Through Adam’s fall, Sin came into the world.
 The penalty for Sin—committing an offense against God's Word—is always death.
 (Romans 5:12,18; 6:23)

 - Jesus Christ, as a member of the Trinity, became flesh, laying aside His rights of being God.
 He became a humble man, walked the earth to reveal God as a Father, not just a diety.
 Then Jesus died "a criminal's death on the cross."
 God raised Jesus from the dead, and now Jesus sits on the right hand of the Father.
 (Philippians 2:6-11, Ephesians 1:19)